zhangjiekui/docext/README.md

 - CUDA-compatible GPU (for optimal performance).
 Use Google Colab for free GPU access.
 - Dependencies listed in requirements.txt

-## Models
+## Supported Models
+### Models with vLLM

 docext uses vision-language models for document understanding.
-By default, it uses: `Qwen/Qwen2.5-VL-7B-Instruct-AWQ`
+By default, it uses: `Qwen/Qwen2.5-VL-7B-Instruct-AWQ` but you can use any other models supported by vLLM.

 Recommended models based on GPU memory:
 | Model | GPU Memory | `--model_name` |